Taking Utilitarianism Seriously

-My account of pattern-based reasons is presented in my book, Reasons, Patterns, and Cooperation, which was published by Routledge in 2008.
-I am fortunate that it has received some generous reviews.
+My first book, Reasons, Patterns, and Cooperation, was published by Routledge in 2008.
+In it I developed an account of pattern-based reasons.
+I am fortunate that the book received some generous reviews.

 Brad Hooker reviewed the book for the publishers:

-The philosophical content in this manuscript is highly sophisticated, packed with conceptual subtlety and innovation, with new arguments on nearly every page . . .
-Woodard is advancing a moral theory that is both novel and plausible, which is a striking achievement, given how many people are trying and failing to do this.
+‘The philosophical content in this manuscript is highly sophisticated, packed with conceptual subtlety and innovation, with new arguments on nearly every page . . .
+Woodard is advancing a moral theory that is both novel and plausible, which is a striking achievement, given how many people are trying and failing to do this.’

-This is an excellent, sophisticated, thought-provoking book.
+‘This is an excellent, sophisticated, thought-provoking book.
 It makes a real contribution to a central issue in teleological ethics.
 Anyone interested in teleological ethics will learn a great deal from this book.’

-[The] focus on pattern-based reasons (and also on the pluralist approach) seems to me to be an important contribution to moral theory . . .
-Reasons, Patterns, and Cooperation offers a new theory that could be a candidate for the title of most plausible version of consequentialism.
+‘[The] focus on pattern-based reasons (and also on the pluralist approach) seems to me to be an important contribution to moral theory . . .
+Reasons, Patterns, and Cooperation offers a new theory that could be a candidate for the title of most plausible version of consequentialism.’

-This beautifully concise monograph is an invaluable resource for those interested in pattern-based reasons, cooperation and pluralistic approaches in ethics.
+‘This beautifully concise monograph is an invaluable resource for those interested in pattern-based reasons, cooperation and pluralistic approaches in ethics.
 The book contains a range of resources for categorizing and evaluating ethical positions, and some tremendously interesting extensions of traditional thought experiments to illustrate the centrality of structural claims to ethics.
-I highly recommend it.
+I highly recommend it.’